christophstrasen/WorldObserver/docs_internal/fact_interest.md

 ---

 ## 5. Ranges, directionality, and merging math

+For bucketed targets (like `squares` with scope+target), merging happens **per target bucket**: only declarations that point at the same target identity are merged together.
+Overlapping but distinct targets are intentionally not merged.

 We need to be explicit: some knobs become “gentler” when they go **up**, others when they go **down**.